Churches Together in Ainsdale is a fellowship of Christian Communities in the Ainsdale area of Southport .

 Sacred Heart parish reps: Mike Thornber and Gerard Lavin

-St John Stone parish reps: Kay Slater – another St John stone parish CTiA representative is needed…. could you volunteer?
+St John Stone parish reps: two St John stone parish CTiA representative are needed…. could you volunteer?
 Contact [email protected]